dharmasarswat/portfolio/content/progressive-web-app-with-react.md

 excerpt: "Learn how to build a fast, reliable, and engaging Progressive Web App (PWA) with React, leveraging best practices for performance, offline capabilities, and enhanced user experience."
 ---

-# Building a Progressive Web App with React: Best Practices and Tools

-*Posted on March 1, 2025*

 In today's fast-paced digital world, users expect websites to load quickly, work offline, and provide an app-like experience.
 Progressive Web Apps (PWAs) deliver on these expectations by combining the best features of web and mobile applications.
 In this guide, we'll walk through how to build a Progressive Web App using **React**, and cover the tools, techniques, and best practices that ensure your PWA is fast, reliable, and engaging.

 ---